spiran16/spiran16/README.md

 PhD Student, University of North Carolina at Chapel Hill Department of Psychology and Neuroscience
 \
-The publicly available repositories: Simulations and Example-Assignments contain examples of R code.
+The publicly available repositories: Simulations and Example-Assignments contain samples of my R code.

 <!---